 Current Committee Roles:

-My research interests primarily focus on Mesozoic reptiles and sharks.
+I am a palaeobiologist, specialising in archosaurs and chondrichthyans.
 My MSci thesis looked at the palaeoecology of Jurassic dinosaur faunas at Hornsleasow in the Cotswolds, whilst my MSc thesis was a comparative study of supertrees and supermatrices, using crocodilians as a case study.
 My PhD was a slight tangent away from reptiles, in which I looked at the palaeoecology of elasmobranches.
 PhD done, I reverted to reptiles, my true passion and academic interest!

 I have been on the GCG Committee since 2017 in a variety of roles.
 I thoroughly enjoy working with such a talented and dedicated group of professionals, and appreciate the opportunity to support the palaeontological and geological communities within the wider sector.
 I am also on the organising committee of the Marine Reptile Conference, the steering committee for the Symposium on Vertebrate Palaeontology and Comparative Anatomy, and the organising committee for the Symposium on Palaeontological Preparation and Conservation.

-Further affiliations include being a member of the Palaeontological Association, the Paleontological Society, the Palaeontographical Society, and the Natural Sciences Collections Association.
+Further affiliations include being a member of the Paleontological Society, Palaeontological Association, Paleontological Society, Palaeontographical Society, and Natural Sciences Collections Association.
 At the Horniman Museum and Gardens, I am on the Staff Council, the Equality, Diversity and Inclusion Group, and the Climate and Ecology Action Group which is dedicated to helping the Museum meet the specific commitments outlined in our Climate and Ecology Manifesto.